 Instagram has a great analytics platform called Insights that gives you an understating of your follower demographics and performance.
 Take the time to understand it and test out new types of content based on what you learn.

 Reap the benefits of both platforms by embedding Instagram posts in your blog.
 This way, you get to use your images and promote your profile.
-Additionally, use a Plugin to display a gallery view of your Instagram profile on your blog, giving a more professional look.
+Additionally, use a Plugin to display a gallery view of your Instagram profile on your blog, giving it a more professional look.